AndriyBosik/schema-wizard/README.md

 **Note!** If you use multiple database providers(for example, PostgreSQL and Oracle), the same `CreateEnumOperationResolver` will be used for both database.
 Since Oracle does not a syntax for creating an enum, your migration will fail.
-To avoid such issues, you have to implement two resolvers and annotation them with `@Provider` annotation:
+To avoid such issues, you have to implement two resolvers and annotate them with `@Provider` annotation:

 ```Java
 import io.github.andriybosik.schemawizard.core.metadata.DatabaseProvider;